swanandlab/DBscorer/README.md

 # DBscorer

+Version 2 is coming this September with a few user friendly features.

 Automatic Mobility Based Behavioral Quantification ( With Option for Manual Scoring )

 Forces swim test and Tail suspension test automation